 In the coming years, we will continue to do our part to ensure that cyber gets the attention it needs from a credit perspective.
 While the ability to predict a successful cyber-attack on a specific issuer is not without its challenges, continued and enhanced focus on cyber risk management should better position us and financial markets in this regard.
 A major cyber event that impacts the global financial system should not catch us all by surprise.
 We plan to be in a position to rapidly assess issuer response and associated potential credit impacts following such an event.

 With digitization accelerating across all industries, as well as an increase in remote working in the post COVID-19 era, cyber risk is growing in importance to credit ratings.
 It is becoming a distinct focus of both risk and relative opportunity.
 While cyber risk has been part of our integrated ESG considerations, its increasing importance and its span across E, S and G mean that the “C” will remain at the heart of ESG analytics.

-Laura Deaner is the Chief Information Security Officer at S&P Global, responsible for establishing and driving the enterprise information security vision and program.
-She leverages her twenty-one years working in security for...Read More
+Laura Deaner is the Chief Information Security Officer at Northwestern Mutual and previously at S&P Global, responsible for establishing and driving the enterprise information security vision and program.
+She leverages her twenty-one...Read More